 While the verdict is still out on the relationship between dairy and acne, if trialing full fat dairy still isn’t working for you, you can try opting for plant-based dairy alternatives instead and see if that makes a difference for your skin.
 For example, you can swap cow’s milk for soy milk or almond milk (or any other slew of plant-based milk on the market).
 You can also try substituting for non-dairy yogurt and cheese options.
 However, keep in mind that these dairy alternatives may not provide the same nutrients obtained from dairy (including protein, calcium, vitamin D).
-So be mindful of obtaining these nutrients from other sources in your diet.
+Consider this your friendly dietitian reminder to be mindful of obtaining these nutrients from other sources in your diet!

-While there is no-one-size fits all when it comes to the hormonal acne diet, you may experience some improvements in your acne by trialing subtle changes in your eating pattern – such as prioritizing low GI over high GI foods, omega 3 fats, antioxidants, vitamin D, and possibly limiting dairy intake.
+While there is no one-size-fits-all when it comes to the hormonal acne diet, you may experience some improvements in your acne by trialing subtle changes in your eating pattern – such as prioritizing low GI over high GI foods, omega-3 fats, antioxidant-rich foods, vitamin D, and possibly limiting dairy intake.
 If you suspect that dairy or sugar may be a trigger for your acne, you can work with a dietitian to trial an elimination diet and see if it works for you.
 However, you may not need to completely eliminate sugar or dairy to improve your skin.
 What works for one person, may not work for you.
-With that said, it would also be highly beneficial to work with a certified dermatologist or MD to get to the root cause of your hormonal acne triggers.
+It would also be highly beneficial to work with a certified dermatologist or MD to get to the root cause of your hormonal acne triggers.